everest-engineering/terraform-aws-mongodb-packer/README.md

 ### Replica set upgradation

-Currently this module is not supporting the upgradation of replica set.
-Refer this [document](https://docs.mongodb.com/manual/release-notes/4.0-upgrade-replica-set/) for manual upgradation.
+1. Currently this module is not supporting the upgradation of replica set.
+Refer this [document](https://docs.mongodb.com/manual/release-notes/4.0-upgrade-replica-set/) for manual upgradation
+2. Adding new nodes to existing replica set is also not supported.
+You should destroy the existing infrastructure and create the new one.

 ### Inputs